Dosage Form: capsule

 Ramipril is almost completely metabolized to Ramiprilat, which has about 6 times the ACE inhibitory activity of Ramipril, and to the diketopiperazine ester, the diketopiperazine acid, and the glucuronides of Ramipril and Ramiprilat, all of which are inactive.

 Plasma concentrations of Ramipril and Ramiprilat increase with increased dose, but are not strictly dose-proportional.
-The 24-hour AUC for Ramiprilat, however, is dose-proportional over the 2.5 mg-20 mg dose range.
+The 24-hour AUC for Ramiprilat, however, is dose-proportional over the 2 .5 mg to 20 mg dose range.
 The absolute bioavailabilities of Ramipril and Ramiprilat were 28% and 44%, respectively, when 5 mg of oral Ramipril was compared with the same dose of Ramipril given intravenously.

 After once-daily dosing, steady-state plasma concentrations of Ramiprilat are reached by the fourth dose.
 Steady-state concentrations of Ramiprilat are somewhat higher than those seen after the first dose of Ramipril, especially at low doses (2.5 mg), but the difference is clinically insignificant.